paul-hammant/tbd/content/styles/index.md

 ## Choosing a style

+While it is best to keep developer teams small, sometime there are business pressures to grow a dev to in order to do more in parallel.
+Indeed, with monorepo configurations that could be more dev teams sharing one repo, even if they have their own release cadences, and separate team organization to other teams.

-If Google had (say) 1000 committers doing "straight to the trunk" for a single repo, should you?
+If Google had (say) 1000 committers doing "straight to the trunk" for a single monorepo back in 2002, should you?
 No, not since alternates are now possible.
-If Google had the Mondrian of 2006 back in 2000, would they have moved to that way of working immediately.
-What is the cut off point?
-Super skilled XP era developers who are in charge of dev teams and can train developers in the applicable way of working, might say the cut-off is 100 committers.
+If Google had the Mondrian of 2006 back in 2002, they would have moved to that way of working sooner.

+What is the cut off point today?
+Super skilled XP era developers who are in charge of dev teams and can train developers in the applicable way of working, might say the cut-off is now 100 committers.
 People who've only ever know the pull-request way of working may suggest 10 committers is the cut off point.
 They may even make a case for 2 committers.
-You could well be in that world of quorums that naturally form within teams, and that being how directions are effectively set.
+You could well be in a world where quorums naturally form within teams, leading to new development directions are effectively set.
+In Google, it was employee #1 Craig Silverstein who initially held Google to the monorepo and trunk-based development.
+And he perhaps did that despite quorums forming and group wishes to do something else.